mmistakes/minimal-mistakes/_drafts/project-loom.md

 ## 9. Conclusions

 Finally, we come to the end of this article.
-At the beginning, we introduced the reason behind the introduction of virtual threads in the JVM.
+In the beginning, we introduced the reason behind the introduction of virtual threads in the JVM.
 Then, we saw how to create and use it with some examples.
-We also discuss of some internals of the virtual threads implementations, such as the continuations.
-We made some example of pinned threads, and, finally, we saw how some old best practices are not valid anymore when using virtual threads.
+We also discuss some internals of the virtual threads implementations, such as the continuations.
+We made some examples of pinned threads, and finally, we saw how some old best practices are no longer valid when using virtual threads.

-Project Loom is still actively under development, and there are a lot of other interesting features in it.
-As we said, structural concurrency, and scoped values to cite some of them.
-We firmly believe that Project Loom will be a game changer in the Java world.
-We hope that this article will help you to understand better the virtual threads and how to use them.
+Project Loom is still actively under development, and there are a lot of other exciting features in it.
+As we said, structural concurrency and scoped values are some of them.
+Project Loom will be a game changer in the Java world.
+This article will help you better understand virtual threads and how to use them.

 ## 10. Appendix